pudly/schmopera-hugo/content/articles/falstaff-he-saidshe-said.md

 lastmod = "2015-05-30T20:23:00-04:00"
 preamble = "[Greg](http://schmopera.com/author/greg/) and I went together to the COC's current production of Verdi's _Falstaff_, starring the cream of the Canadian crop.
 We decided to combine forces and write a joint review.
 Who loved what?
-Read on to see." publishDate = "2014-10-12T09:00:00-04:00" short_description = "Greg and I went together to the COC's current production of Verdi's Falstaff, starring the cream of the Canadian crop.
+Read on to see." publishDate = "2014-10-12T09:00:00-04:00" short_description = "Greg and I went together to the COC&#039;s current production of Verdi&#039;s Falstaff, starring the cream of the Canadian crop.
 We decided to combine forces and write a joint review.
 Who loved what?
 Read on to see." slug = "falstaff-he-saidshe-said" title = "Falstaff: He said/She said"
 +++